kranzuft/nodlim_old/_html/sol/basic/multline.md

 title: HTML Whitespace | HTML Solution
 ---

-## Display "Hello HTML5" with a doctype and root element
+## Use paragraphs in a document with a root element and doctype.

 ### Source
 ~~~html